BREAKING NEWS – FEB 2017 The Havasupai Tribe has implemented ONLINE RESERVATIONS!!!

 Please contact the Havasupai Tourist Office for Entry and Camping Permits:

-Please contact the Havasupai Lodge for lodge reservations at:
+Please contact the Havasupai Lodge directly for lodge reservations at:

 Please be aware that Havasu Canyon is a fragile environment and is subject to flash floods.
 Some areas in the canyon are OFF-LIMITS to visitors due to continuing repair work or unstable ground condition.
 Immediate closure of the canyon is possible at any given time during your visit.
 Visitors to Havasu Canyon assume all risks while in the canyon and should come prepared.